 You smell it, don't you?

 Scent is perhaps the most compelling aspect of handmade candles and soap.
 If you want to try your "nose" at creating your own blends of essential or fragrance oils for your soaps and candles, it's not hard.
 Whether you're an experienced aromatherapist or new to scent blending, you can create your own complex scent blends that will make your soaps and candles smell wonderful with a scent that is uniquely yours.
 Grab a notebook and let's get started!
 Heads up, this process takes a few minutes to a couple of days.

 Creating Your Own Scent

-- Many people start with blending essential oils.
+- Many people start by blending essential oils.
 They are basic components that can be used to build more complex blends.
 But you can try any combination of essential OR fragrance oils.
 Choose components based on having at least one top note, middle note, and base note, or just choose several oils that you think will go well together.
 This is all about experimentation.

 - Open the oils and the small glass jar.
 You may be able to get a preview of your scent blends merely by having the three bottles open at the same time.